Rights group urges China to repeal penalties against sex workers

-HONG KONG (Reuters) - China should remove criminal and administrative penalties against sex workers which often lead to serious police abuses, Human Rights Watch said in a report released on Tuesday.
+HONG KONG, May 14 (Reuters) - China should remove criminal and admininstrative penalties against sex workers which often lead to serious police abuses, Human Rights Watch said in a report released on Tuesday.

 The abuses include torture, beatings, physical assaults, fines and arbitrary detentions of up to two years, as well as a failure to investigate crimes against sex workers by clients, bosses and state agents, according to the report.

-Prostitution is not permitted under Chinese law, though the industry has boomed since the country launched economic reforms in 1978.
+Prostitution is not permitted under Chinese law, although the industry has boomed since the country launched economic reforms in 1978.

 Human Rights Watch estimates that between four and six million people are engaged in sex work in China, the overwhelming majority of them women.